yjlim-larr/Reinforcement_learning/Policy_gradient/README.md

 <p align="center"> <img src="./img/update.png" alt="MLE" width="20%" height="20%"/> </p>

 Using optimal policy function, and finding optimal trajectory is the ultimate goal of policy gradient method.
-**NOTE: But it has a big problem that if there is no cost funtion(or reward function), its method is hard to use.**
+**NOTE: But it is difficult to calculate policy gradient so, we should estimate it.
+But "Sutton PG" suggests how to estimate it**

 # Monte carlo policy gradient
 It uses trajectories data for estimating policy gradient.
 Trajectories data is obtained from policy function by simulation.
 But each trajectories has different length and, if some trajectories are long, it takes a long time to learn.
 And use various trajectories makes estimated policy gradient have high variace.